-- The Program Manager should collaborate with housing agencies to find and attract eligible households and coordinate with utility LIEE programs to identify qualifying low-income homeowners. - The Program Manager must create outreach materials and a plan to educate low-income customers on solar technology, on topics including but not limited to: - Proper inspection and long-term maintenance of the PV system in order to ensure energy bill benefits. - Various measures, including behavioral changes, energy efficiency, and solar, that recipients can use to manage their energy usage and bills. - Information regarding where state assistance for energy efficiency measures can be obtained. - How to apply for federal tax credits. - The marketing and outreach plan must align with the language needs of low-income communities, and meet the Dymally-Alatorre Bilingual

-Services Act of California (1973) that guides the provision of information to Low English Proficiency populations.
+- The Program Manager should collaborate with housing agencies to find and attract eligible households and coordinate with utility LIEE programs to identify qualifying low-income homeowners. - The Program Manager must create outreach materials and a plan to educate low-income customers on solar technology, on topics including but not limited to: - Proper inspection and long-term maintenance of the PV system in order to ensure energy bill benefits. - Various measures, including behavioral changes, energy efficiency, and solar, that recipients can use to manage their energy usage and bills. - o Information regarding where state assistance for energy efficiency measures can be obtained. - How to apply for federal tax credits. - The marketing and outreach plan must align with the language needs of low-income communities, and meet the Dymally-Alatorre Bilingual Services Act of California (1973) that guides the provision of information to Low English Proficiency populations.
+The plan must also address the accessibility needs of persons with disabilities.